BTMR48/Neerogi/README.md

 නීරෝගී provides the opportunity to raise awareness about autism and guide parents on the right path for treatments and care.

 Tools & Technologies used

     FERN - Firebase ,React & Node js

-How to run
+How to run the project

     Download or clone the project
     Execute npm i command inside both backend & frontend Run backend & frontend by executing the npm start command